jeremyfix/deeplearning_demos/README.md

 # Deep learning demos

 In this repository, you will find some scripts used to perform some deep learning demos.
 I'm using these scripts to run some deeplearning demos on a remote GPU and feed it with images captured with the webcam on my laptop.
-This is usefull for being able to use the power of GPUs for, say, demos during lectures.
+This is useful for being able to use the power of GPUs for, say, demos during lectures.
 If you want to do the same, in addition to the client/server provided here, I'm also using ssh tunneling scripts to forward the ports of the server running on the remote GPU on my localhost with [these scripts](https://github.com/jeremyfix/deeplearning-lectures/tree/master/ClusterScripts).

 If necessary, the client/server handles JPEG compression/decompression.
-That might be usefull for low bandwith networks.
+That might be useful for low bandwidth networks.

 - [General client/server documentation](general-clientserver-documentation)
 - [Semantic segmentation](semantic-segmentation)
 	- [Installation](installation)
 	- [Usage](use)

 ## General client/server documentation